 Though he has claimed his falsehoods were protected by free speech, parents of the victims say they’ve been aggressively harassed by Jones’s followers as a result of deliberate misinformation.
 Last fall, juries in Texas and Connecticut respectively determined that Jones owed those families just under $50 million and $965 million in damages, a total to which a judge would subsequently add.
 In an apparent attempt to dodge payments, Jones filed for bankruptcy, but has continued to spend lavishly on himself.
 Now, the families are offering to settle with Jones for $85 million, to be paid to them over ten years — a sum the Associated Press described as “pennies on the dollar.”
 He still says he can’t afford it.

-Below, a guide to the case and the trial.
+Below, a guide to the case, trials, and where things stand now.